1codechic/thereactroute/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a sample project created to show React Routes using React Router.
-React Router allows us to create client side routing in our react projects.
+React Router allows us to create client side routing in our react projects

 We can create dynamic routes and fetch api calls based on route parameters.